 Membership.
 The Faculty Advisory Committee (FAC) is an elected, representative committee of the School of Public Affairs (SPA).
 It is composed of three (3) current (i.e. not Emeritus or retired) tenured or tenure track faculty members who are elected by plurality vote of tenure-track faculty.
 Among the three, at least two (2) of the members must be tenured faculty.
 Deans, Associate Deans, the Director, Associate Directors, and College Professors are ineligible.
 The Director is an ex officio member.

 Election.
-The FAC members are each elected for one (1) and are ineligible to serve a consecutive term. lections should be completed each election year no later than May 1 for installment during the next academic year.
+The FAC members are each elected for one (1) three-year term and are ineligible to serve a consecutive term.
+FAC members’ terms will be staggered such that one FAC member cycles off each year, insuring the election of one new member each year.
+In the even that a member cannot fulfill the term of their elected position, tenured or tenure-track faculty will vote on the open position.
+The interim FAC committee member will commence FAC duties immediately after the election.
+Regular term elections should be completed each election year no later than May 1 for installment during the next academic year.
 The incumbent FAC continues to serve until the first official day of classes for the ensuing Fall term.
 In each election, all eligible members of the faculty will be given the option to remove their names from the ballot prior to voting.
 Top vote-getters will be elected to the FAC.
 The FAC Chair will be elected by the FAC members.

 Duties of the Faculty Advisory Committee.
 The role of the FAC is to work with the faculty and the SPA Director to represent the broader faculty and advise the Director on issues of policy setting for the School of Public Affairs.
 The FAC will work jointly with the Director and advise in developing and initiating policy discussions and serving as a planning entity to improve the School’s efficiency of operation and strategic direction.
 The FAC will consult with the Director in the development of the agenda for faculty meetings.
 Within this context, the FAC will bring issues or concerns to the Director.
 Similarly, the FAC will serve as a “sounding board” for the Director to explore and develop ideas and approaches to be considered by the faculty as a whole.
 The FAC can serve a vital and positive function in SPA to further increase communication between the faculty and the Director, but does not replace the decision-making authority of the Faculty Assembly or Director.